wixplosives/stylable.io/docs/getting-started/install-configure.md

 Once you've installed either the boilerplate or the packages into your own project, you can begin writing in **Stylable**.
 Look through the [Specifications Reference](./cheatsheet.md) for specs and code examples.

-To take advantage of code completion and diagnostics, install [**Stylable Intelligence**](./stylable-intelligence.md) currently supported for only Visual Studio Code (version 1.16 and later).
+To take advantage of code completion and diagnostics, install [**Stylable Intelligence**](./stylable-intelligence.md) currently supported for only Visual Studio Code.

 ## Build configuration